msdxbelux/XamarinAlliance/Challenge 2/Readme.md

 }
 ```

 Note that you can push multiple pages onto the navigation stack before 'walking back the stack'.
-If you want to return straight to the root page of the stack, you can use the *Navigation.PopToRootAsync()' method.
+If you want to return straight to the root page of the stack, you can use the *Navigation.PopToRootAsync()* method.

 In our Xamarin Alliance template app, we need to navigate to the character detail page when tapping on an entry in the list of characters on the main page.
 As shown above, we'll first create a root *NavigationPage* and push our main page on the stack.
 When an item is tapped, we push a character detail *ContentPage* on the stack.